vincenzo0203/CrimeMiner/README.md

     - `pip install -r requirements.txt`

 ### CrimeMiner Start Application
-- Open CMD, go to path of the project
+- Open CMD, go to path of neo4j
-- Then run the following command: "neo4j console"
+- First run sudo -i and then run the following command: "neo4j console"
-- After neo4j is running, open another CMD and run the following command (you can also open the terminal on VSCode and run this command): "npm run full" (Dont execute npm run full command before neo4j console stops running, or project metrics will not work)
+- After neo4j is running, open another CMD go the the path of the project and run the following command (you can also open the terminal on VSCode and run this command): "npm run full" (Dont execute npm run full command before neo4j console stops running, or project metrics will not work)
 - Open Browser and write "localhost:8000/CrimeMiner/"
 - For stop server use command ctrl+c